 In addition to reducing MSE, the traits found to be important predictors in machine learning models correspond to those identified in previous analyses and ecological theory.
 The most performant models for these data (SVR and Kernel Ridge, lowest MSE: Figure 1a) identify dispersal-related traits (e.g., the timing, height, and duration of seed shed along with seed size and dispersal mode for the Alpine and European Plants) as the most important variables in predicting range shift magnitude (Figure 2a), which is consistent with our expectation and prior work (Angert et al. 2011).
 In the original analysis of the European Plants data (Rumpf et al., 2018) the indicator of thermal adaptation (cool to warm adaptation, “TemperatureIndicator”) was a primary predictor of range shifts; our models selected the same variable as most important (Figure 2b).
 The previous Western NA mammal analysis (Angert et al. 2011) identified altitudinal limit as a significant predictor and longevity as a relatively strong, but non-significant, predictor.
 Our models select those two variables as the most important predictors (Figure 2c).
 Both the initial [Pinsky] and our analysis failed to identify strong trait predictors of marine range shifts and non-linear methods yielded less improvement of MSE than the other datasets.
-However, habitat traits such as whether species are pelagic are top predictors consistent with compilations of individual studies (Poloczanska et al., 2013)(Poloczanska et al. 2013).
+However, habitat traits such as whether species are pelagic are top predictors consistent with compilations of individual studies (Poloczanska et al., 2013).

 Figure 2: The model approaches generally select similar traits as important (larger and red = lower rank and more important) for predicting range shifts across datasets.
 Traits are listed in order of decreasing mean importance (increasing mean rank, right column) across all methods (except OLS) for each dataset (panels).
 Model abbreviations are as in Figure 1.